Frequently asked questions

 Does it include a species key?

-Yes — there's a visual key that groups species by bark type, which tends to be the most stable field characteristic.
-Once you've placed a tree in a bark category (stringybark, box, ironbark, or gum), you're usually looking at a manageable shortlist of candidates.
-The fruit generally narrows it further, though some species pairs can still be close calls.
+Yes — there's a visual key that groups species by stable field traits.
+Once you've placed a tree in a bark category, you're looking at a manageable shortlist of candidates.
+The fruit narrows it further, though some species can still be close calls and that's part of the beauty of eucalypts!

 Do I need to wait for the tree to flower?